Infostrux-Solutions/snowflake-snowpro-core-study-notes/VirtualWarehouses/VirtualWarehouses.md

 # Virtual Warehouses #

 Virtual Warehouses (VWs) are the compute layer in Snowflake's architecture.
 It is a logical wrapper around a cluster of servers with CPU, memory and disk.
+Data Warehouses are used to perform queries and DML operations (like loading data into tables).
 * The actual compute underlying the VW is fully managed by Snowflake
 * While running, even if idle, a VW consumes Snowflake credits - you are charged for compute
 * VWs can be Standard or Multi-Cluster Warehouses (MCW).
 Standard Warehouses have only a single compute cluster and cannot scale out

-## SCALE OUT/IN: Multi-Cluster Warehouses ##
+## SCALE OUT/IN: Multi-Cluster Warehouses (MCW) ##
 MCWs can automatically `SCALE OUT/IN` by spawning (or shutting down) additional compute clusters
 * used for handling spikes in concurrent compute requests
-* MCWs are a feature of Snowflake editions Enterprise and higher
+* MCWs are a feature of Snowflake Enterprise Edition and higher
 * MCWs can set to scale out to a maximum of 10 clusters
+* The number of credits billed is calculated based on the size and the number of warehouses that run within the time period
 * MCWs scale out under two Scaling Policies - Standard and Economy
   * Standard policy: starts additional clusters if a query is queueing or expected to queue
   * Economy policy: will start an additional cluster only after at least 6 minutes of workload have been queued up for the future cluster
 * Incoming queries are load-balanced across the available running clusters

 ## SCALE UP/DOWN: Resizing Warehouses ##
 A Virtual Warehouse can `SCALE UP/DOWN` (be resized), manually, at any time, even while running